weirane/alwaysatty/README.md

 Make programs always think their stdout is a tty.

+Install:

     make
     sudo make install

-Use the AUR:
+Insall from the AUR:

-    yay -S alwaysatty-git
+    paru -S alwaysatty-git

 Usage:

-    alwaysatty pacman --color auto -Qs python | less
+    alwaysatty pacman -Qs python | less

 Tips:

-- Add `alias alwaysatty='alwaysatty '` to your bash/zsh config to use
+- Add `alias alwaysatty='alwaysatty '` to bashrc/zshrc to use `alwaysatty` with
-    `alwaysatty` with your aliases.
+    aliases.
-- Add `compdef alwaysatty=command` to your zshrc to get command completions for `alwaysatty`.
+- Add `compdef alwaysatty=command` to zshrc to get command completions for `alwaysatty`.